-Oil pops above $70 for first time since 2014
+Iran fears send US oil above $70 for first time since 2014

 This is the first time the US crude benchmark has been above $70 since November 2014.

+US oil prices have gained more than 16% since the start of the year.
+Brent, the global benchmark, is up around 13%.

 Prices have also gotten a lift from strong global demand and supply cuts by OPEC and Russia.

-US oil prices have gained more than 16% since the start of the year.
+But it's the Iran question that's driving short-term trading, experts say.

+"We'll see what happens," Trump said last week about his decision on the Iran deal.
+"I'm not telling you what I'm doing, but a lot of people think they know."

 -- Matt Egan contributed to this report.